mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 [^docker-tangocs]: <https://hub.docker.com/r/tangocs/tango-cs/>
 [^docker-mtango]: <https://hub.docker.com/r/mliszcz/mtango/>

-TangoJS Panel application is straightforward to install, as the only requirement is a static web server.
+The TangoJS Panel application is straightforward to install, as the only requirement is a static web server.
 Since it is a Node.js project, one can use npm to pull the dependencies in a production environment and run the application directly from a git checkout.
-A simple Node.js-based web server can be used instead a full-blown solution like the Apache server.
+A simple Node.js-based web server can be used instead of a full-blown solution like the Apache server.
-The Dockerfile (based on the tiny Alpine linux) which can be used to start the TangoJS Panel application is shown on [@Lst:03-tangojs-alpine-dockerfile].
+The Dockerfile (based on the tiny Alpine linux) which can be used to start the TangoJS Panel application is shown in [@Lst:03-tangojs-alpine-dockerfile].
 This Dockerfile can be built and started using the usual `docker build` and `docker run` commands.